Is Viagra available on the NHS?

 And in the case of Sildenafil, it might only be issued without charge to those patients who are experiencing severe episodes of impotence, potentially causing serious emotional or relationship implications.

 Furthermore, a measured supply of the drug is issued to those in such cases; and so is not technically ‘free’.

 What constitutes a measured supply?

 The amount of Sildenafil issued on an NHS prescription is four tablets per month, which amounts to one dose a week.

 Can Viagra be bought over-the-counter?

-The easier and more convenient alternative for those not entitled to Sildenafil on the NHS is to purchase online.
+An easy and convenient alternative for those not entitled to Sildenafil on the NHS is to buy Viagra online.
 This method enables the buyer to maintain total privacy and saves them a trip to their chemist.

 Over the years, the internet pharmacy industry has been open to fraudulent practices.

 But there are simple checks you can make to guarantee that you’re buying genuine medication from a trusted seller.